-Vann Engineering, Inc. understands that a new custom home is proposed for construction at the above-mentioned site, with a planned basement level.
+Vann Engineering, Inc. understands that a new custom home is proposed for construction at the above mentioned site, with no planned basement levels.
+It is our understanding that the existing residential structure is to be demolished.

 2.2 Site Description